logo

 • Network control software helps organizations manage and control network operations, ensuring that only authorized activities are permitted and that potential vulnerabilities are patched.

-• Network surveillance software is used to keep a vigilant watch over network activities.
+• Network surveillance software is used to monitor network activities vigilantly.
 These applications ensure that all data transmissions and activities adhere to security policies and that any suspicious or unauthorized activities are promptly detected and reported.

-• Network device monitoring is used to check for unwanted changes to the configuration of a device.
-Changes to ACLs or Firewall rules can have a drastic effect on how a network operates, even worse they can render a network unusable.
+• Network device monitoring checks for unwanted changes to a device’s configuration.
+Changes to ACLs or Firewall rules can have a drastic effect on a network’s operation, and even worse, they can render a network unusable.

 Together, these tools form a robust security framework that helps ensure a secure and optimized network environment.